ave-llan/swiss-tournament/README.md

 `psql` initialize the interactive terminal for PostgreSQL

-`\i tournament.sql` execute the contents of tournament.sql to create database and tables
+`\i tournament.sql` execute the contents of tournament.sql to create database, tables, and views

 `\q` exit Psql interactive